PySceneDetect Command-Line Usage

 split-video command requires either

 mkvmerge to be available, depending on the options used.
-By default
+You can override the exact arguments passed to

 scenedetect help split-video for details).

-Lastly, note that descriptions for all command-line arguments, as well as their default values, can be obtained by running PySceneDetect with the
+Note that descriptions for all command-line arguments, as well as their default values, can be obtained by running

 help all for a complete help and command listing.